Enjoy These Panini and Grilled Sandwich Recipes Any Time of the Day

 Turn a Reuben into a Rachel by switching out the corned beef for roast turkey breast.
 Layer with Swiss cheese, creamy coleslaw, and Russian dressing on sourdough bread and brown the sandwich on a hot griddle.

 Patty Melt with Pickled Onion Salad

 This diner recipe begins with pan-fried ground chuck burgers seasoned with ketchup and grated red onion.
 Tuck the burgers between slices of white or rye bread along with grated cheddar cheese, and toast in a skillet until golden brown.

 Pressed Mozzarella Sandwiches

-Store-bought pesto, tapenade, and roasted red peppers are a quick and easy way to dress up a grilled cheese sandwich with Mediterranean flavors.
+Store-bought pesto, tapenade, and roasted red peppers are a quick and easy way to dress up a grilled cheese sandwich.
 The creamy fresh mozzarella melts beautifully.

-To make this classic French sandwich, grill ham and Gruyere cheese between slices of rustic bread.
-Spread Gruyere-Parmesan cheese sauce over each sandwich and brown under the broiler before serving.
+For this favorite French sandwich, grill ham and Gruyère cheese between slices of rustic bread.
+Then spread Gruyère-Parmesan cheese sauce over each sandwich and brown under the broiler before serving.